ploomber/doc/doc/user-guide/github.md

 Additionally, users are also notified of GitHub workflow file creation or updation as needed while initializing or deploying a project.

-If no workflow file is present, running `ploomber-cloud init` or `ploomber-cloud deploy` display the following information:
+If no workflow file is present, running `ploomber-cloud init` or `ploomber-cloud deploy` would display the following information:

 ```bash
 You may create a GitHub workflow file for deploying your application by running 'ploomber-cloud github'.
 To learn more about GitHub actions refer: https://docs.cloud.ploomber.io/en/latest/user-guide/github.html
 ```

-If workflow needs update a relevant message will be displayed:
+If workflow needs an update a relevant message will be displayed:

 ```bash
 Please confirm that you want to update the GitHub workflow file [y/N]: